 Why I now hesitate to use TeX

 Despite a lot of typesetting benefits now, in 2019, I find I don't use any of the TeX derivatives anywhere near as much as I used to and I've developed an aversion to introducing LaTeX into projects.
-This wasn't always the case, I wrote a whole book and a variety of technical documentation in LaTeX, after the initial learning curve ended I didn't hesitate to use LaTeX.
+This wasn't always the case, I wrote a whole book and a variety of technical documentation in LaTeX, after the initial learning curve ended I didn't hesitate to use LaTeX, for typesetting it was one of the first things I reached for.
 But things have changed.
-And this isn't a case of my work shifting to areas with less document generation and typesetting, I'm very heavily involved in consulting on document and reporting automation at the moment.
-I find that I'm still using LaTeX but just not as much as I used to, and it seemed worthwhile trying to figure out why.
+And this isn't a case of my work shifting to areas with less document generation and typesetting, I'm very heavily involved in consulting on automation of document generation and reporting at the moment.
+I find that I'm still using LaTeX but just not as much as I used to and not in the same ways as before, and it seemed worthwhile trying to figure out why.

 This post came about because I had an especially frustrating couple of weeks trying to get a few different projects with a significant LaTeX component up and running.
 I want to make it clear that I do like a variety of things about LaTeX, enough so that I've wrote articles about it and made contributions to projects such as KaTeX.
 I just needed to cathartically dump down some text since I was badly annoyed the other day.
 But instead of just posting a rant I've let a few days pass to get cooled off and to try and post something more useful for the readers and also do some analysis that would be useful for myself.